USD Validation#

 The output from the latest JT converter with these JT files has no geometry issues.
 Let’s introduce some geometry issues, then go through how to address the geometry issues and implement a strategy to eliminate them on conversion.

-Before overwriting the files, make sure that no USD files are open in USD Composer (File -> New)
+Make sure that no USD files are open in USD Composer (File -> New).

 Overwrite the files in the